Table of Contents[Hide][Show]

 If you’re hoping to get an upgrade, you may not have that big a chance as the Bereavement or Medical Emergency fare isn’t so high on the upgrade list—unless you have Medallion status.

-Delta Air employees can travel for free anywhere the airline flies using the “Delta Buddy Pass.”
+Delta Airlines employees can fly for free anywhere the airline flies using the “Delta Buddy Pass.”
 This perk extends to their parents, children, spouses, and domestic partners.
-Other family members and friends—non-dependent children, travel companions, relatives, etc.—are eligible to purchase tickets at reduced rates.
+Other family members and friends—non-dependent children travel companions, relatives, etc.—can purchase tickets at reduced rates.
 There may be some government or airport fees for international travel, but it is generally cheaper than buying a regular ticket.

 Remember to dress and act appropriately.
 Because seating is subject to availability and standard Delta priority rules apply, if you are traveling with a large group, you may not be able to sit together.
 You may also not switch seats after departure, although flight attendants may ask you to change if necessary.

-Aside from having a standby list or passengers flying on standby, Delta Air also has an upgrade list for passengers requesting upgrades.
-Generally, the order is based on various factors, including the type of upgrade requested, the fare class purchased, frequent flier status, type of ticket, time of ticketing, time of check-in, and so on.
+Aside from having a standby list of passengers flying standby, Delta Airlines also has a list for passengers requesting upgrades.
+Generally, the order of the list is based on various factors, including the type of upgrade requested, the fare class purchased, frequent flier status, type of ticket, time of ticketing, time of check-in, and so on.

 If you are a SkyMiles member but don’t have elite status, you can use the non-member upgrade options or miles to buy an upgrade.

 You can also request same-day standby upgrades for a fee if there is still available space on your flight.
 The following specific flights and routes are the only ones eligible for upgrade standby status for regular passengers and non-elite SkyMiles members:

 - Within North America (except JFK-Lax, JFK-SEA, JFK-SFO)

 - Grand Cayman (Cayman Islands)